M8TEN/SpiritCardTestPlay/ReadMe.txt

 Whenever a card is used as an argument, always add the mana cost in brackets to the end of the name.

+If you want to assign the Attack Token to a specific user, use -B or -M as a system input.

 Command list:
 () round brackets means optional parameter, [] square brackets means required parameter